 We derive our authority from legislation which is further supported by our existing agreements with the majority of New Zealand publishers (and through them authors).
 Through this we are perfectly placed to facilitate the legal use of original work to everyone’s benefit.

 We are a not for profit organisation that is jointly owned by the Publishers Association of New Zealand (PANZ) and the New Zealand Society of Authors (NZSA).
 We are also the sole, recognised Reproduction Rights Organisation (RRO) in New Zealand for text based copyright material.
-The nett income generated from our licenses is redistributed back to the owners of the work being copied.
+The nett income generated from our licences is redistributed back to the owners of the work being copied.
 In addition, CLNZ puts aside a fixed amount of licensing revenue to the Cultural Fund to support the creation of new text based content.

 To calculate how licensing funds are to be distributed, we conduct sampling surveys of our license holders periodically.
 Click here to find out more about the Process.